SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 ![](images/image15.png " ")

-4. Go to SQL Scripts and upload the contents of the ***Create\_Tables.sql*** file !
+4. Go to SQL Scripts and upload the contents of the <a href="files/Create_Tables.sql">Create\_Tables.sql</a> file.
+This will build the table structure of the tables required.

 ![](images/image16.png " ")

-5. Upload the Script!
+5. First upload the script

 ![](images/image17.png " ")

-6. Run th Script!
+6. Once uploaded, run the script

 ![](images/image18.png " ")

-7. Ensure there are 19 Statements processed with 0 errors!
+7. Ensure there are ***19*** Statements processed with 0 errors **Replace Screen Capture HERE down**

 ![](images/image19.png " ")

-8. You are now able to view all 7 tables that were just created.
-Just need to upload the data into them.!
+8. You are now able to view all 8 tables that were just created.
+You will need to upload the data into them

 ![](images/image20.png " ")

-9. Click Load Data and upload the .csv file for HEALTHCARE\_FACILITY. ­­!
+9. Click **Load Data** and upload the respective .csv file for HEALTHCARE\_FACILITY

 ![](images/image21.png " ")

-10. Repeat for 5 more tables (Exclude PATIENT\_DOCUMENTS)!
+10. Repeat this step 5 more tables (Exclude PATIENT\_DOCUMENTS and PATIENT\_INSURANCE)

 ![](images/image22.png " ")­­

-11. There should now be data in 6/7 tables.!
+11. There should now be data in 6/8 tables

 ![](images/image23.png " ")

-12. Let's create a new application using the Healthcare\_Facility Table!
+12. Let's create a new application using the Healthcare\_Facility Table

 ![](images/image24.png " ")